-See the Google Books preview pages from the original 2013 e-book, below:
+See the Google Books preview pages for the revised edition, below:

 Wolfe believes that these common elements are most interesting when they occur organically—seemingly without effort.
 He contends it is critical to first isolate these spontaneous and latent examples of successful urban land use, before applying any prescriptive government policies or initiatives.

 Wolfe provides something rare in contemporary urbanist writing—rich illustrations and examples from real life—both historical and current.
 His writing about the past and the future of urban form offers readers inspiration, historical context, and a better understanding of how a sustainable, inviting urban environment is created.